babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Editor for .NET.md

 - Open any supported format file in HTML format and save to disk.
 - Fetch HTML markup from DB or remote storage.

-## New Features in Version 20.4
+## Enhancements in Version 20.5

-- Ability to insert edited slide into existing presentation with substitution or injection by index.
-- Support of paginal mode in backward HTML-to-PDF converter.
+- Implemented new `HTML` elements structure for the paged mode.
+- Developed correct rendering of rectangular textboxes.
-- Support of TIFF images.
+- Added support of several `HTML5` sectioning elements.

-## Enhancements in Version 20.4

-- Support for repeat table header in HTML and backward converter.
-- Support for ActiveX checkbox.
+- Implemented page settings during roundtrip.

-For the detailed notes, please visit [GroupDocs.Editor for .NET 20.4 Release Notes](https://docs.groupdocs.com/display/editornet/GroupDocs.Editor+for+.NET+20.4+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Editor for .NET 20.5 Release Notes](https://docs.groupdocs.com/display/editornet/GroupDocs.Editor+for+.NET+20.5+Release+Notes).

 ## Editable File Formats